MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/with-exchange-on-premises.md

 - Enable the remote mailbox and set properties.

-- Assign an Microsoft 365 or Office 365 license.
+- Assign a Microsoft 365 or Office 365 license.

 ### Create an account and synchronize with Azure Active Directory